smallhadroncollider/taskell/roadmap.md

 - Modal boxes shouldn't be full height unless they need to be
 - Up and down in search gets a bit lost
 - Multiple spaces in a line don't show up as more than one, but are saved as more than one
-- The isBlank check on tasks could potentially delete a task with no description but which does have sub-tasks
 - Task description should be visible by default in task detail
     > Visibility should be on the description by default?
 - No obvious way to know if there are more items in a list off-screen
     > Lowest item should be "..." if more items
+- Blank task names should appear as something
+- Can't remove a description

 ## Features